The Digital Policy Alliance (EURIM) is the politically neutral, cross-party policy voice of the internet and technology sector.

 - We lead the DigiChampz project which was an EU Commission-funded project that showcased the European Union's flagship Digital Agenda policies.

-- We successfully launched the Publicly Available Specification (PAS) for age verification.
+- In April 2018 we successfully launched the Publicly Available Specification (PAS 1296) for age checking.